Netflix/atlas-docs/docs/asl/alerting-expressions.md

 You should now know the basics of crafting an alert expression using the stack language.
 Other topics that may be of interest:

-* [Alerting Philosophy](Alerting-Philosophy): overview of best practices associated with alerts.
+* [Alerting Philosophy](alerting-philosophy.md): overview of best practices associated with alerts.
-* [Stack Language Reference](Stack-Language-Reference): comprehensive list of avialable operators.
+* [Stack Language Tutorial](tutorial.md): comprehensive list of available operators.
-* [DES](DES): double exponential smoothing.
+* [DES](des.md): double exponential smoothing.
 A technique for detecting anomalies in normally clean input signals where a precise threshold is unknown.
 For example, the requests per second hitting a service.